Watch: Eric Trump Sparks 'Lock Him Up' Chant About Hunter Biden

 — Aaron Rupar (@atrupar) October 11, 2019

-One man can then be heard shouting “lock him up,” — seemingly a reference to Hunter Biden, who has faced increased scrutiny with allegations of corruption in China and Ukraine.
-“Maybe ‘Lock her up,’ goes to ‘Lock him up,” Trump responds to the chant, sparking cheers from attendees.
-“I like ‘Lock her up’ a little bit more,” Trump adds, before thanking the audience member for repurposing the famous anti-Clinton slogan.
+One man can then be heard shouting “lock him up,” — seemingly a reference to Hunter Biden, who has faced increased scrutiny over allegations of corruption in China and Ukraine.
+“Maybe ‘Lock her up,’ goes to ‘Lock him up,” Trump responded to the chant, sparking cheers from attendees.
+“I like ‘Lock her up’ a little bit more,” Trump added, before thanking the audience member for repurposing the famous anti-Clinton slogan.

-The crowd then breaks out in loud chants of “Lock him up,” to which Trump responds: “We don’t need to lock him up.
+The crowd then broke out in loud chants of “Lock him up,” to which Trump responded: “We don’t need to lock him up.
 We’re just going to beat the hell out of him.
 We’re going to win.”

+As Breitbart News reported, Hunter Biden’s investment company scored a $1.5 billion investment deal with the Bank of China after traveling with his father on Air Force Two to the country in 2013.
+In regard to Ukraine, Hunter Biden was paid $83,000 monthly as a board member of the gas giant Burisma Holdings, despite having no expertise in the energy section.
+The former vice president forced out former Ukrainian prosecutor Viktor Shokin as he was investigating Burisma Holdings and even boasted to the Council of Foreign Relations last year that he had threatened to withhold $1 billion in U.S. aid unless the prosecutor was fired.

 .